 Pool cover pumps do the hard work of pumping off the cover.
 We have automatic cover pumps, and smaller types that need to be manually shut off.
 Having a reliable cover pump is important to prevent a cover mishap.
 If the cover rips or falls in the pool, you’ll have real winter pool stains!

 I know it’s tempting to throw the cover on and be done with it.
 And who wants to add costly chemicals at closing?
 But – it’s the most important time of year to have the best water balance you can!

 Test your pool water, and add the needed chemicals to balance your pH, Alkalinity and Calcium Hardness.
 Most winter pool stains can be prevented by simply having correct water balance.
 For mesh covered pools, test pH every month during winter, to be sure that acid rain or other causes have not changed your pH, or the water is changing colors.

 Using non-chlorine closing kits will protect the pool surface from discoloration while the pool water is closed and stagnant.
 Chlorine filled floaters can become lodged in one position, or if the pool loses water during winter, can come to rest on the shallow end floor.

 For mesh covered pools, use our Ultimate Pool Closing Kit, which contains Pool Magic, an enzyme formula that consumes particles all winter, so your pool opens much cleaner.

 Or try the Winter Ball.
 You don’t need to rent a tuxedo for this Winter Ball, just pierce the orb with the included push pin and drop it in the pool.
-Slow release of an enzyme mixture to control oils and organic debris during winter.
+Slow release enzymes controls oils and organic debris during winter.

 So remember, to prevent winter pool stains, Clean it, Cover it, and Chemical it – just right, and you’ll be able to keep any pool surface clean and bright, and prevent ugly pool stains.